-In the Sallie Mae 2013 study on how America pays for college which surveyed 1,602 families, the average family covers 32 percent of their college costs with grants and scholarships.
-The majority of families who received scholarships report having received them from the college (61%), although families also report receiving scholarships from community and nonprofit groups (30%), and receiving state-based scholarships (18%).
-In 2012, the average scholarship awarded was $6,355, the highest level over the past five years.
-The study also revealed that of the parents surveyed, 63% said that having a discussion about earning scholarship money was one of the most important conversations they could have with their child when preparing for college.
+In recent years, the average scholarship awarded was $6,355, the highest level over the past five years.
+The Sallie Mae study also revealed that of the parents surveyed many said that having a discussion about earning scholarship money was one of the most important conversations they could have with their child when preparing for college.

 Sherie English, coordinator of the college resource center for Bloomfield Hills High School in Bloomfield Hills, Mich., said the first place juniors and seniors should look for scholarship opportunities is through local private and religious organizations.

 The rigors of a high school college counseling office pick up in the spring semester.

 Therefore, English advised the best time for students to meet with the high school counseling department for some individualized attention is November through January.